True Life: I Live With My Ex-Girlfriend

 Advertisement

 This reality completely baffles one of my friends.
 “I just don’t get how you can live together and not still have sex,” he’s told me three separate times.
 It’s simple, really.
-Not wanting to have sex with each other anymore was the whole reason Katie and I broke up, and it's exactly why she makes such a stellar roommate.
-Because isn’t it the golden rule of finding a good roommate making sure that you don’t want to jump their bones?
+Not wanting to have sex with each other anymore was the whole reason Katie and I broke up, and it's exactly why she makes such a stellar housemate.
+Because isn’t the golden rule of finding a good housemate making sure that you don’t want to jump their bones?

 Advertisement